amitsahu03/amitcart/README.md

 ## About

-- Techgiz is E-commerce web app build with ReactJs and vanilla CSS.
-Here you can buy variety of headphones of different brands and types.
+- Amit's cart is E-commerce web app build with ReactJs and Node.js .
+Here you can buy variety of products of different brands and types.

 ## 🛠️ Tech Used